Theft Defense Lawyer Fort Worth, Texas

 If you were arrested or are currently being investigated for an alleged theft crime in Texas, you should not delay in obtaining legal representation from an experienced theft defense lawyer.
 The attorneys at Townsend, Gebhardt & Eppes, PLLC represent clients on theft crimes throughout Tarrant County, Texas, including Fort Worth and Arlington.

-Our theft defense lawyer are familiar with the tactics used by local law enforcement agencies throughout Tarrant County, TX, including the Tarrant County Sheriff’s Office and the Tarrant County Constable’s Office.
+Our theft defense lawyers are familiar with the tactics used by local law enforcement agencies throughout Tarrant County, TX, including the Tarrant County Sheriff’s Office and the Tarrant County Constable’s Office.

-We also represent clients after an arrest by any of the city police departments in Tarrant County.
-Nearly every city in Tarrant County maintains its own police force including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department and the Mansfield Police Department.
+We also represent clients after an arrest by any of the city police departments in Tarrant County, Parker County and Johnson County.
+Nearly every city in Tarrant County maintains its own police force, including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department, and the Mansfield Police Department.

-We also represent clients facing criminal charges throughout Parker County, Johnson County, and the surrounding areas of North Central Texas.
+We also represent clients facing criminal charges throughout Tarrant County, Parker County, Johnson County, and the surrounding areas of North Central Texas.